Preparing for Your Visit

 We receive many requests for the completion of forms and letters for school, work or to insurance companies.
 Please give us as much advance notice as possible for these requests.
 We are unable to fulfill these requests on a same day basis and ask for your patience due to the large volume of requests we receive.

 Please call 215-955-1222.

-Effective Monday, February 24, 2003, there will be a charge of $10 for the completion of all forms related to your care in the Jefferson Comprehensive Epilepsy Center.
+There will be a charge of $10 for the completion of all forms related to your care in the Jefferson Comprehensive Epilepsy Center.
 Payment (cash or check) is required in advance of the form being completed and released from this office.

 The Epilepsy Monitoring Unit Coordinator will give you instructions about your admission date and time.
 Contact the Coordinator the day before you are scheduled to be admitted to confirm.
 Please remember that all admissions dates are tentative.
 We will do our best to admit you to the Hospital on the day planned, but on rare occasion, an admission could be delayed because of emergencies.

 - The Admissions Office is located in Room 1980 on the first floor of the Hospital in the Gibbon Building, 10th Street side.

 - If you have an Advance Directive or Living Will, please bring a copy for your chart.